rafalos/dungeon-story/README.md

 - [ ] Logical exploration event (with some sort of puzzle to solve)
 - [ ] Blacksmith
 - [ ] Ability system

+## Running project locally

+To run project locally just clone the repo and create config.js file in src/utils as follows: